datawire/ambassador-docs/docs/edge-stack/pre-release/howtos/web-application-firewalls.md

   name: "example-waf"
   namespace: "example-namespace"
 spec:
+  ambassadorSelector:             # optional; default = {ambassadorIds: ["default"]}
+    ambassadorIds: []string       # optional; default = ["default"]
   firewallRules:                  # required; One of configMapRef;file;http must be set below
     sourceType: "enum"            # required; allowed values are file;configmap;http
     configMapRef:                 # optional
       name: "string"              # required
-      namespace: "string"         # optional; defaults to the namespace of the WebApplicationFirewall
+      namespace: "string"         # required
       key: "string"               # required
     file: "string"                # optional
     http:                         # optional
       url: "string"               # required; must be a valid URL.
+  logging:                        # optional
+    onInterrupt:                  # required
+      enabled: bool               # required
 status:                           # set and updated by application
   conditions: []metav1.Condition
 ```

+- `ambassadorSelector` Configures how this resource is allowed to be watched/used by instances of Edge Stack
+  - `ambassadorIds`: This optional field allows you to limit which instances of $productName$ can watch and use this resource.
+This allows for the separation of resources when running multiple instances of $productName$ in the same Kubernetes cluster.
+Additional documentation on [configuring Ambassador IDs can be found here][].
+By default, all instances of $productName$ will be able to watch and use this resource.
-`firewallRules`: Defines the rules to be used for the Web Application Firewall
+- `firewallRules`: Defines the rules to be used for the Web Application Firewall
   - `sourceType`: Identifies which method is being used to load the firewall rules.
 Value must be one of `configMapRef`;`file`;`http`.
 The value corresponds to the following fields for configuring the selected method.
   - `configMapRef`: Defines a reference to a `ConfigMap` in the Kubernetes cluster to load firewall rules from.
     - `name`: Name of the `ConfigMap`.
     - `namespace`: Namespace of the `ConfigMap`.
-This field is optional and when left unset, the `ConfigMap` is assumed to be in the same namespace as the `WebApplicationFirewall` resource.
 It must be an RFC 1123 label.
 Valid values include: `"example"`.
 Invalid values include: `"example.com"` - `"."` is an invalid character.
 The maximum allowed length is `63` characters and the regex pattern `^[a-z0-9]([-a-z0-9]*[a-z0-9])?$` is used for validation.
     - `key`: The key in the `ConfigMap` to pull the rules data from.
   - `file`: Location of a file on disk to load the firewall rules from.
 Example: `"/ambassador/firewall/waf.conf`.
   - `http`: Configuration for downloading firewall rules from the internet.
 The rules will only be downloaded once when the `WebApplicationFirewall` is loaded.
 The rules will then be cached in-memory until a restart of $productName$ occurs or the `WebApplicationFirewall` is modified.
   - `url`: URL to fetch firewall rules from.
 If the rules are unable to be downloaded/parsed from the provided url for whatever reason, the requests matched to this `WebApplicationFirewall` will be allowed/denied based on the configuration of the `onError`
+- `logging`: Provides a way to configure additional logging in the $productName$ pods for the `WebApplicationFirewall`.
+This is in addition to the logging config that is available via the firewall configuration files.
+The following logs will always be output to the container logs when enabled.
+  - `onInterrupt`: Controls logging behavior when the WebApplicationFirewall interrupts a request.
+    - `enabled`: Configures whether the container should output logs.

 `status`: This field is automatically set to reflect the status of the `WebApplicationFirewall`.